 Patriarch John X — the bishop leading the Antiochian Orthodox Church — invited the Islamic Grand Mufti of Syria into an Orthodox church, in front of the iconostasis, and invited him to address the congregation.
 While this Muslim publicly denied the deity of Christ and the deity of the Holy Spirit, Patriarch John said nothing.
 While he advocated Islamic prayer inside Orthodox churches, the patriarch said not a word.
 When he said that Muslims and Christians worship the same God, and that God accepts prayers from both Christians and Muslims, the patriarch remained silent.

 After witnessing eighteen minutes of nonstop blasphemy, Patriarch John X exchanged a kiss of peace with this Muslim cleric, while the congregation applauded.
+The original video is available on the Antioch Patriarchate FB page.
 The following video has English subtitles.
 A complete transcript is available below.

 A word from his Eminence, the Mufti of the Arabic Republic of Syria, Dr. Ahmad Bader Addine, in the occasion of New Year's Eve at the Cathedral of St. Mary, 1/1/2017